fdm-monster/fdm-monster/docs/2_ENVIRONMENT_SETUP.md

 Please add each environment variable in a file named `.env` in the folder where you run you docker command.
 If you don't like a file, `-e VARIABLE_NAME=value` is a possible fix, although it is quite hard to maintain it like that.

-We advise if you find this too hard, to consider using [docker-compose](#docker-compose)
+We advise if you find this too hard, to consider using docker-compose.
+Read more about that in the [Docker chapter](./3_USING_DOCKER.md)